Hello and welcome to the Economics Department here at Reigate College.

 the Coronavirus has changed the pattern of spending of all households to some

-Task 1: Copy out the chart below and fill in the gaps with your own personal spending.
+Task 1: Fill in the chart below (find an editable Word file below the image) with your own personal spending.
 (If you don’t spend at all, simply estimate how you would spend the average of £54 a week in each scenario.)

 from the first series of tasks where we asked you to think about your own